sinedied/genaiscript-talk/slides.md

 <!--
 GenAIScript is a JS toolbox for GenAI to help you get more productive with it, allowing you to create even agents to do complex tasks for you, as simple as writing a script.

--->
+It's really meant to be a developer tool and works best when it's used within a project repository.
+What I really like about it is that it connects to the latest TODO -->